kailas711/kailas711/README.md

 ### Hey, Kailas here...👋

-I am Undergraduate specialized in Artificial Intelligence and Data Science I am working with Machine Learning Engineering, Generative AI , DevOps and Software Engineering plus I am active within **Kaggle Community**
+I am Undergraduate specialized in Artificial Intelligence and Data Science working with Machine Learning Engineering, Generative AI, DevOps and Software Engineering plus I am also active within the **Kaggle Community**

 In my free time i do write blogs in **Medium**.